 If you need business financing but can’t get a loan or a credit card, don’t give up on your idea.
 You could get your business off the ground by crowdfunding.

-It can be a powerful option.
-According to crowdfunding site Kickstarter, 15 million people have pledged over $3.7 billion to fund more than 143,000 projects since the site launched in 2009.
+It can be a powerful option: According to crowdfunding site Kickstarter, 21 million people have pledged over $6.6 billion to fund more than 218,956 projects since the site launched in 2009.

-With crowdfunding, you use a site such as Kickstarter to post your idea and funding needs.
+With crowdfunding, you use a site like Kickstarter or GoFundMe to post your idea and funding needs.
 You can share that post on social media to bring attention to your goals.
 Individuals contribute money — sometimes a few dollars, sometimes thousands of dollars — to support your project.